OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

   o   They don’t have the sort of staff required for it

   o   It may not make them enough money
-* The biggest challenges we face will be cultural ones; expectations on what is possible, unfamiliarity with Agile, unfamiliarity with user research, lack of understanding about the value of discovery
+* The biggest challenges  will be cultural ones; expectations on what is possible, unfamiliarity with Agile, unfamiliarity with user research, lack of understanding about the value of discovery